 B. has grown and his clothes are too small again.
 Most of B.’s clothes is borrowed from a friend or gifted to us by family.
 T-shirts, shirts and jumpers are favorite pieces to be gifted, trousers, leggings and pants are what we usually buy.
 This time I decided that I am going to sew B.’s leggings myself.
 Ehm… And with B. himself.
+I did not know how I would be sewing with a toddler by my side, but it worked!

 There are few reasons why I want to sew B.’s leggings and other clothes for him and M. and me.
 Firstly, B. needs clothes that would fit him.
 Secondly, looking for the right-size second-hand clothes is similarly time-consuming like sewing them myself.
 I try to buy second-hand clothes as there is so many and as children outgrow their clothes in few months, it is usually in very good condition.
 Thirdly, I do want to use existing resources which we already have – fabric stash full of our clothes that do not fit us any more or clothes worn-out on some places (knees, crotch) and completely wearable on most of it.